[Kind-of Revamped 6/25/2016] Changes: Minor proofreading and interaction changes (slower relationship lol).

 She was about to continue her trance when she noticed a few people staring at her.

 She knew about her father being a renowned scientist, but she never knew he was this rich.
-The man never really liked to brag, she now knew…
+The man never really liked to brag, but now she knew how much of that was true.

 She walked back to get a clearer view.